 An excellent way to combat feelings of self-hatred is to rebuild your relationship with yourself.

-This means figuring out the positive things about yourself, your life, and your accomplishments that should be celebrated.
+This means figuring out the positive things about yourself, your daily life, and your accomplishments that should be celebrated.
+You may even engage in positive self talk or by saying self-affirming quotes at the start of your day.

 For example, even if you aren’t at the top of the totem pole within your professional field, you just got a promotion a few months ago and that’s worth celebrating.
 Don’t think of it as a reason to put yourself down because you struggle to see it as an accomplishment.